StyLishPoor/Accelerated-Random-Walk/README.md

 ## Graph Format
 Input grpah should follow [SNAP](http://snap.stanford.edu/data/) format.
-Attribute file contains the maximum node ID and edges respectively.
+Attribute file contains the maximum node ID and the number of edges respectively.

 You can see the example in ```./data/dblp/``` folder.